bazelbuild/bazel/site/docs/tutorial/ios-app.md

 ## Add an objc_library rule

-Bazel provides several build rules, that you can use to build an app for the iOS platform.
+Bazel provides several build rules that you can use to build an app for the iOS platform.
 For this tutorial, you'll first use the [`objc_library`](/docs/build-encyclopedia.html#objc_library) rule to tell Bazel how to build an